tyckesak/laugh/README.md

 You'll need a fairly compliant C++20 compiler and CMake.
 For generating the documentation, Doxygen will be necessary.

-I have tested this on Clang 13.0.0 on an Apple macOS machine, but I'm relatively certain that this project will compile without any hassle on the g++ and vc++ compilers, since this project only depends on the standard library and the [concurrentqueue](https://github.com/cameron314/concurrentqueue) module, which is itself C++11 compliant.
+I have tested this on Clang 13.0.0 and g++-11 on an Apple macOS machine, but I'm confident that this project will compile without any hassle on the vc++ compiler as well, since this project only depends on the standard library and the [concurrentqueue](https://github.com/cameron314/concurrentqueue) module, which is itself C++11 compliant.